 - a.
-Vice chair of the Senate and chair designate. - b.
-Secretary - c.
+Chair of the Senate (past presiding chair designate) - b.
+Vice Chair/Secretary - c.
 Treasurer - d.
-Three or four members each year of the Committee on Committees. - e.
-Representative and alternate representative to the State University Senate. - f.
-Two faculty representative to the Student Senate. - g.
-Elected representatives of the faculty to other organizations. - 2.
-Offices to be filled by election by the professional staff:
+Representative and alternate representative to the State University Senate - e.
+Elected representatives of the faculty to other organizations.

+2. Offices to be filled by election by the professional staff: